Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Introduction

-For the vehicle platooning, one key issue is to guarantee string stability.
-Historically, the work on string stability can be traced back to \cite{peppard1974string} and to the \textit{California PATH} program \cite{sheikholeslam1990longitudinal}.
-There are mainly three analysis methods being used to derive sufficient conditions for proving string stability; namely, $ z $-domain, $ s $-domain and time-domain analysis methods.
-For a thorough discussion about the relations and comparisons of the above three methods, survey paper \cite{feng2019string} is recommended.
-Basically, for general nonlinear systems, the time-domain method is usually adopted by using the techniques of Lyapunov functions and eigenvalue analysis; e.g., see \cite{besselink2017string,monteil2019string}.
-For linear systems, the $ s $-domain methods which construct transfer functions between the outputs and inputs of systems by Laplace transform and determine whether the $ \mathcal{H}_{\infty} $ norm of the transfer function is smaller or equal to one, are commonly used; see, e.g., \cite{naus2010string,bian2019reducing,xiao2011practical,abolfazli2020reducing,9462542}.
-Since the commonly used third integrator platoon dynamics is investigated in this paper, the $ s $-domain method is adopted here.
+There are mainly {two} analysis methods being used to derive sufficient conditions for proving string stability: $ s $-domain and time-domain analysis methods. {For nonlinear systems, the time-domain method is usually adopted by using the techniques of Lyapunov functions and eigenvalue analysis; e.g., see \cite{besselink2017string,monteil2019string}.
+For linear systems, $ s $-domain method{ologie}s are frequently employed; see, e.g., \cite{naus2010string,bian2019reducing,xiao2011practical,abolfazli2020reducing,9462542}.} For a thorough discussion of the relationships and comparisons of the above three methods, the survey paper \cite{FENG201981} is recommended.